haiko-xyz/amm/docs/2-haiko-vs-uniswap.md

 Each market created through `MarketManager` has the option of being deployed with an associated `Strategy`, which defines logic for LPing within that market.
 More information on this can be found in the [Strategies](#5-strategies) section below.

-The current `sphinx` repo is a monorepo containing both the core AMM logic (under `/amm`) as well as a library of reusable strategies (under `/strategies`).
+The current `amm` repo is a monorepo containing both the core AMM logic (under `/amm`) as well as a library of reusable strategies (under `/strategies`).
 This helps with code reuse, as most of the strategies import libraries from the core protocol.

 ## 3. Market types

-Sphinx offers Flexible Liquidity Schemas, allowing markets to be deployed as V2 pools, V3 pools, or start as one and upgrade to the other over time.
+Haiko offers Flexible Liquidity Schemas, allowing markets to be deployed as V2 pools, V3 pools, or start as one and upgrade to the other over time.

 Three market types are available: